-As previously announced, on September 13, 2019, the Company completed closing of a non-brokered private placement (the "2019 Private Placement") for gross proceeds of approximately \$26.4 million.
-Following the 2019 Private Placement, the Group had sufficient funds as at March 31, 2020 to settle all current and existing long-term liabilities, after taking into account that the Company has the option to repay all or a proportion of the principal amount of the convertible notes outstanding at maturity by issuing Common Shares.
+The Group had sufficient funds as at March 31, 2021 to settle all then current and existing long-term liabilities, after taking into account the deferred fee agreement noted above and that the Company has the option to repay all or a proportion of the principal amount of the convertible notes outstanding at maturity by issuing Common Shares.
 Management continues to review the Company's activities in order to identify areas to rationalize expenditures.